cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return blind, blindedElement
 ~~~

-Clients store `blind` locally, and send a serialized `blindedElement` to the server for
+Clients store `blind` locally, and send `blindedElement` to the server for evaluation.
-evaluation.
-Upon receipt, servers deserialize the value and process `blindedElement`
-using the `Evaluate` function described below.
-If deserialization fails, servers MUST
+Upon receipt, servers process `blindedElement` using the `Evaluate` function described
-abort the protocol with a `DeserializeError` failure.
+below.

 ~~~
 Finalize